gosulja/brainlua/README.md

 This implementation currently passes all of the tests internally, if you want to contribute and fix any errors you encounter, please add new test cases and a pull request!

+# TODO
+* Redesign the token structure for a more concise and optimistic output, potentially encode tokens, and pack a repetitive count along side the tokens type.

 # Requirements
 * LuaJIT